This post originally appeared on Medium as How to Pick the Best Agile Consulting Company for You.

 Now that you have a sense of the variables you’ll find in each Agile software consultancy, the best way to vet and pick a partner is:

-At this point, if you’ve got a company that you feel excited about, go for it!
-Be sure to get an early termination or a trial period so that you can change your mind if you start the engagement and learn something that gives you pause.
+At this point, if you’ve got a company you feel excited about, go for it!
+Be sure to get an early termination or a trial period, so that you can change your mind if you start the engagement and learn something that gives you pause.

 Do you ever feel like your team is running 1,000 miles per hour in the wrong direction, and you're not sure why?
 Sometimes, a chat with a peer is all it takes to give you a meaningful perspective to help you course correct, or to give you the courage to continue on your current path.